onurulku23/sDyna/README.md

 ### NOTES:

 1- When trying to enter data, do not forget to fill all required areas.

+2- Floor, Mass, and Stiffness can be saved and opened as an Excel file.

-2- Damping raito is set as 0.05 for reinforced concrete buildings.
+3- Damping raito is set as 0.05 for reinforced concrete buildings.

-3- Newmark Method is used to evaluate dynamic response numerically.
+4- Newmark Method is used to evaluate dynamic response numerically.

-4- Modes' base shear forces have been integrated with SRSS Method(Square Root of Sum of Squares).
+5- Modes' base shear forces have been integrated with SRSS Method(Square Root of Sum of Squares).

-5- Earthquake data must be taken from [AFAD](https://tadas.afad.gov.tr)* web page.
+6- Earthquake data must be taken from [AFAD](https://tadas.afad.gov.tr)* web page.
 There is an example earthquke data file to use.

-6- It is recommended to add the floor data in order.
+7- It is recommended to add the floor data in order.

 ### *HOW TO USE AFAD